I had my own faith crisis a few years ago.

 I don’t need people at church to be a certain way.
 I don’t even need the sermons at church to say a certain thing, because I can always learn and study true doctrine on my own.
 People are imperfect and get it wrong all the time.
 But they get it right a lot of the time, too.
 They’re trying, and there’s grace.
 We’re all just doing the best we can.

 My relationship with God is personal.
 I feel that He still wants me there.
 I go to worship, serve, learn, teach, and most importantly, renew my covenants.
 Covenants with God are as old as the earth.
-I wouldn’t dare presume that we’ve evolved so much as a people that they don’t still matter in 2017.
+I wouldn’t dare presume that we’ve evolved so much as a people that they don’t still matter in 2017 or 2020 or today.
 There is at least one very real and jealous influence that would love to make us believe otherwise, but the potential consequences of letting go (to me) just aren’t worth the risk.

 I trust the Lord’s pace for my understanding.